NordicPlayground/puck/_tutorials/location.md

 Alternativly we can press CTRL/CMD + I. We are now prompted with the Import Wizard.
 This wizard lets you import libraries from mbed.org.

 > ![](../images/mbed_import_wizard.PNG)
+> mbed.org Compiler import wizard with the search field encircled

 The first thing you will be prompted with is the mbed library.
 This is a vital library you will need in all of your projects.
 Import that one first.